UTA (Utah Transit Authority) – Energizes its Transportation Grid

 The Challenge: Meeting Evolving Transportation System Needs

 Built in 1970, the Utah Transit Authority (UTA) has turned into a multi-modal transportation pioneer that is 100-percent available with 69 light rail vehicles, 30 commuter rail cars and more than 600 buses.
 UTA’s TRAX light rail system is currently averaging more than 58,300 riders a day along its 15-mile Salt Lake-Sandy line and the 4-mile University Line.

-Giving the transportation system that gets us to work, takes children to school and transports us to entertainment wherever we wish to go may seem trivial, but can be a complex business.
+The transportation system that gets us to work, takes children to school and transports us to entertainment wherever we wish to go may seem trivial, but it can be a complex business.
 In the state of Utah, temperatures drop well below freezing in mountain winters and get extremely hot in the desert summers.
 Magnetic sensors in the street and traffic monitoring cameras can be mounted hundreds of feet from the traffic control system and often have no existing power cabling except at the control system box.

 Discovering the Solution: Powering Remote Traffic Surveillance Cameras with Power Over Ethernet (PoE)